unthrived/unthrived/README.md

 - 👋 Hi, I’m @unthrived
 - 👀 I’m interested in Neuroscience
 - 🌱 I’m currently learning
-- 📫 How to reach me junn#8709 on Discord
+- 📫 How to reach me: hiimjun on Discord

 <!---
 unthrived/unthrived is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.